ga-wdi-pvd/angular-routing/readme.md

 <div ui-view>
 ```

 But don't worry!
-The controller isn't going anywhere, we are just going to rearange its setup code.
+The controller isn't going anywhere, we are just going to rearrange its setup code.
 Instead of setting up the controller in the view, we are going to set it up in our app.js.

 #### Let the state choose the controller